 This is a dangerous condition where you actually stop breathing for a few seconds frequently during the night.
 If left untreated, sleep apnea can affect your health, raising your risk of heart problems, stroke, hypertension, and other life-threatening conditions.
-For more information on the symptoms of sleep apnea, click here.
+Click for more on the symptoms of sleep apnea.

 A snoring mouthpiece can help stop snoring in moderate cases.
 The mouthpiece is a removable oral appliance that, once in place, helps re-align your jaw and/or tongue so your airway is kept open and unobstructed.
-To learn more about snoring mouthpieces, click here.
+Learn more about snoring mouthpieces.